prpball/multi-docker/README.md

 It utilizes a React-Native front end, nginx server to serve up the react project, an nginx server to manage the routing of requests, Redis cache for short term memory storage and postgres for long term storage.

-For the continuious integration portion of the project we are using Travis CI and AWS ...

 ## Additional Information
 It's based out of a Udemy course by Stephen Grider called Docker and Kubernestes: The Complete Guide.
 THe course takes you through many examples on how to build, test and deploy Docker applications with Kubernestes while also learning how to productionize the workflows.